LAKE IROQUOIS WATERSHED ACTION PLAN

 The WNRCD is still offering free Storm Smart assessments to help homeowners identify opportunities to mitigate stormwater damage and improve water quality.
 Do you have issues with erosion, pooling water or stormwater runoff?
 Learn more about how you can slow down, spread out, and sink in rainfall at home.
 Join dozens of neighbors who have already taken part by signing up for a FREE on-site assessment.
 Trained staff from the WNRCD will visit your home and help you trace the path water takes through your property.
 After the visit they will provide you with individualized recommendations to create Green Stormwater Infrastructure (GSI) solutions.

-Sign up at the link below:
+Sign up for a Storm Smart assessment at the link below:

 https://docs.google.com/forms/d/e/1FAIpQLSdVl4bEMXwkIUafQUEoB0-Er8wtbVgtF365ASzbjoOqrzt4lw/viewform